AlexLKW/tf2autobot-owner-script/README.md

 ### Copy to clipboard
 Clicking the buttons will copy its relative command to the clipboard.
 User input is still **needed** to paste the command to the bot.
-- Add to pricelist
+#### Add to pricelist
-  => Command: "!add item="+itemName+"&autoprice=false&group=pending&sell.keys=99999&buy.metal=0.11"
+Command: "!add item="+itemName+"&autoprice=false&group=pending&sell.keys=99999&buy.metal=0.11"

-  -> Description: Add the item but temporary set to manual pricing with the group=pending, item can be set to autoprice once the pricer retreive a price for the newly added item
+Description: Add the item but temporary set to manual pricing with the group=pending, item can be set to autoprice once the pricer retreive a price for the newly added item

-- Delete from pricelist
+#### Delete from pricelist
-  => Command "!remove item="+itemName
+Command: "!remove item="+itemName

-  -> Remove the item banking listing for the bot
+Description: Remove the item banking listing for the bot